Azure/data-api-builder/docs/getting-started/getting-started.md

 # Getting started with Data API builder for Azure Databases

 Welcome to this guide that will help you get started with Data API builder (DAB) for Azure Databases.
-First your are going to get it running locally on your machine.
+First you are going to get it running locally on your machine.
 Then we will show you how to deploy Data API builder for Azure Databases in an Azure Container Instance.
 At the end of the tutorial you'll understand what's needed to run Data API builder for Azure Databases both on-prem and on Azure.

 ## Prerequisites